AInan05/Space_Cadets_3/README.md

 This is an extension to SCChallengeBareBones.

-I changed how syntax is handled and added the base of arithmetic operations.(Doesn't work because I couldn't figure out how the mather util works).
+I changed how syntax is handled and added arithmetic operations.

-I'll add a new regex util in the next commit.